Aate ki Pinni

 Begin the recipe by cooking wheat flour in ghee on a low flame.
 The secret to perfect pinnis is to stir continuously, maintain a medium-low flame.
 Cook until flour color changes to light brown.
 Keep stirring continuously to prevent burning of the flour.

 I prefer to add semolina to pinni as it adds an extra crunch, but it’s optional.
 If you don’t have a liking for semolina, feel free to leave that out.
-Coconut adds a nutty flavor to the recipe.
+Unsweetened coconut adds a nutty flavor to the recipe.

 After dry nuts and sugar are added, the mixture will come together like a ball of dough.
 Take the mixture of the flame and allow it to cool until comfortable to touch.